-Every day, over 24,000 aircraft takeoff across the United States, carrying over 2.5 million passengers to destinations across the world connecting them to friends, family, and business opportunities.
-Combined, these daily flights require over 25,704,000 gallons of jet fuel each day, and that is just in the United States.
+On average, over 45,000 aircraft take off across the United States, carrying over 2.9 million passengers to destinations across the country, connecting them to friends, family, and business opportunities.
+Combined, these daily flights require over 157,500,000 gallons of jet fuel each day, and that is just in the United States.

 Air travel is booming too.
 Unlike the early days of travel, new low-cost carriers are helping people of all socioeconomic standing see the United States and the world.
 Estimates show that the number of passengers will double over the next twenty years.